European History - From Prehistory To 19TH Century

 the Seventh Crusade (1248-1254), Ayyubids and Bahri Mamluks again defeated the

 Crusaders decisively.
-The Ninth Crusade (1271-72) was fought between Mamluks
+The Ninth Crusade (1271-72) was fought between the Mamluks

 and Crusaders.
-Ten-year truce was signed between the two parties without any
+A ten-year truce was signed between the two parties without any

 major territorial change.
 The Battle of Shaqhab (1303 AD) was the last encounter

 of these Crusades.
-Mamluks completely defeated Mongols and Crusaders and
+Mamluks completely defeated the Mongols and Crusaders and

 conquered the Holy Land completely.